 But in this case, I feel it works because the Yitian Tulong Ji story has simply been adapted too many times since the 1980s.
 Remember what I wrote in my earlier review?
 There are now 14th adaptations.
 As someone who have watched ten of these adaptations, the latest TV version just two years ago, I really had little interest in seeing things played out the same way, improved presentation/special effects, or not.

 And while the new ending loses the literary finesse of Jinyong’s saga, it was at least something new.
 Something different too, and the frame for a high-energy fight.

 The summary: I’m glad the producers went a little bolder, a little wilder with this second part.
 I wouldn’t have minded too, had they gone further with the changes.

 Come to think of it, the one thing that I did like about Part 1 was how they amended Zhang Wuji’s backstory.
 I felt the revised version was more logical.

 Argg, if only such tweaks extend throughout both movies!
-But oh well, I suppose it wouldn’t be too long before the 15th adaptation comes.
+But oh well, I suppose it wouldn’t be too long before adaptation number 15 comes.

 Check out my other snappy movie reviews.